dmberezovskyii/python-appium-selenium-tricks/README.md

-# Appium tricks with Python 3
+# Selenium/Appium tricks with Python 3